TheRubick/devops-exercises/topics/terraform/README.md

 </b></details>

 <details>
 <summary>You've deployed a virtual machine with Terraform and you would like to pass data to it (or execute some commands).
-Which concept of Terraform would you use?</summary><br><b>
+Which concept of Terraform would you use? ✅ </summary><br><b>

 [Provisioners](https://www.terraform.io/docs/language/resources/provisioners)